 Some commercial construction firms, however, may require a master's in construction management.
 Several schools offer graduate programs that include courses such as construction law and contracts, development technology, and leadership.
 Graduate certificates for working professionals are another educational option for those seeking the required training for the job.

 While certification is not an industry requirement, the BLS reports that more employers have begun to prefer certified managers.
 Trade organizations such as the American Institute of Constructors offer certification programs that test an applicant's knowledge concerning management and the industry.
 In addition to passing an examination, applicants must meet the education and experience requirements of the certification agency.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of construction managers, including commercial construction superintendents, is expected to grow by 16% between 2012 and 2022.
-The median salary among these professionals was $84,410 as of 2013, reports the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of construction managers, including commercial construction superintendents, is expected to grow faster than average between 2018 and 2028.
+The mean salary among these professionals was $103,110 as of 2018, reports the BLS.

 Construction managers often have a bachelor's degree in construction management or construction sciences, or a related field like civil engineering.
 Commercial construction superintendents manage a team and portions or the entirety of a commercial size project, including budgeting, design, demo and building.